gelemias/Progress-Circle/README.md

 ## Installation

-Add the class RDProgressCircle to your project to start using it.
+copy and paste **RDProgressCircle.swift** file to your project to start using it.

 ## Usage